sdpjswl/ASJAlertController/README.md

 # Credits

-- To this [Stack Overflow answer](http://stackoverflow.com/questions/26554894/how-to-present-uialertcontroller-when-not-in-a-view-controller) that started this.
+- To this [Stack Overflow answer](http://stackoverflow.com/questions/26554894/how-to-present-uialertcontroller-when-not-in-a-view-controller) that started this
-- To [Shashank Pali](https://github.com/shashankpali) for the motivation.
+- To [Shashank Pali](https://github.com/shashankpali) for the motivation

 # License